-The main causes of the low back pain are due to injuries or overuse to the ligaments, discs or muscles within or supporting the spine.
+The leading causes of low back pain are overuse or injuries of the ligaments, discs or muscles within or supporting the spine.
 These cause permanent tensions, stiffness and imbalance in the spine.
-If they are not treated properly, the spine will be more prone to further injury.
+If the mechanical disorders are not treated properly, the spine will be more prone to further injury.

 In addition to a chiropractic treatment, it is strongly recommended to commence a programme of fitness focusing on strengthening, stretching and often forgot but necessary aerobic exercises (walking is a great start).